 These can be wheeled into the shower and have been specifically designed for this to be totally waterproof and corrosion resistant.

-Of course, you have a shower with a lip they won’t go in, so that aspect would be totally redundant, unless they have a larger rear set of wheels, and if the shower is big enough.
+Of course, if you have a shower with a lip they won’t go in, so that aspect would be totally redundant, unless they have a larger rear set of wheels, and if the shower is big enough.

 The shower transport commode can be used as –